marcusgmueller/guestmanual/stay/heating.md

 # Heating

+## Room temperature control
+In most of the rooms you can regulate the temperature with the controller next to the door.

 ## Fireplace

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eMPVtMreSGc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>